-4. Triangulating on patterns
+5. Triangulating on Patterns

-Sensitization to a pattern or property, as we saw in the section before last, can enable the humanoids to form beliefs about concrete items to the effect that they instantiate the property or not.
-And, as we saw in the last section, the awareness of a pattern that is required in creatures capable of joint action, can enable the humanoids to go one better and form beliefs and other attitudes about the property relevant in such a case.
+Sensitization to a pattern or property, as we saw in section 3, can enable the humanoids to form beliefs about concrete items to the effect that they instantiate the property or not.
+And, as we saw in section 4, the awareness of a pattern that is required in creatures capable of joint action, can enable the humanoids to go one better and form beliefs and other attitudes about the property relevant in such a case.
 But as we have just noted, even with this awareness of patterns, the humanoids may be unable to track a basic pattern or property in the manifestly defeasible or fallible way that rule-following requires.

 Apart from the general practice of joint action, however, there is a distinct practice of teaching and learning—a distinctive species of joint action—that is also characteristic of human beings and, by all accounts, exclusive to them.
 And this, as we shall see, can help us out of the defeasibility problem just raised; it can explain how humanoids might get to be able to intentionally and consciously track patterns that remain elusive: patterns that, as they recognize, they may miss or mistake in a given case.

-Teaching and learning
+5.1 Teaching and Learning

 In its developed form, teaching and learning involve jointly intentional action in which one party plays the role of teacher, the other or others the role of learner, and the shared aim is to achieve the transfer of practical skills or of received pieces of knowledge (Sterelny 2012; Lalande 2017).
 It is a kind of apprentice learning in which the man or woman who occupies the position of master gets the learner up to speed, as they work with one another on the job.
 Each makes an appropriate effort, whether in teaching or in learning, with a view to achieving the transfer of expertise that is sought by each.
-This might be the ability to prepare food, build a home or fashion a hunting tool; a form of know-how about the dangers and opportunities of their environment; or the skill of recognizing edible plants, sowing and harvesting a crop, raising or hunting various animals.
+This might be the ability to prepare food, build a home, or fashion a hunting tool; a form of know-how about the dangers and opportunities of their environment; or the skill of recognizing edible plants, sowing and harvesting a crop, raising or hunting various animals.

 The evidence is that human beings have long interacted across generations, and indeed within generations too, to communicate how to perform the infinite variety of tasks on which human culture depends.
 Unlike other animals, or at least most other animals, they do not just rely on the young to copy what their elders do.
-They do not merely hope that the members of each generation will pick up skills in foraging for plants, hunting prey or keeping clear of predators.
+They do not merely hope that the members of each generation will pick up skills in foraging for plants, hunting prey, or keeping clear of predators.
 Those in each generation teach those in the next generation how to do those things, eliciting the required pattern-reading dispositions in them.

-In illustrating this practice, Kim Sterelny (2012: 37-38) maintains that ‘a full apprentice model of expertise transmission’ came on stream amongst our ancestors a few hundred thousand years ago, applying in activities like tool-making, child-minding and foraging.
+In illustrating this practice, Kim Sterelny (2012: 37‒8) maintains that ‘a full apprentice model of expertise transmission’ came on stream amongst our ancestors a few hundred thousand years ago, applying in activities like tool-making, child-minding, and foraging.
 In this version, the practice presumably represented a distinctive species of joint action.
 But Sterelny cites reasons for thinking that an earlier version was already present among early hominins—homo erectus rather than homo sapiens—a couple of million years ago.
 The young ‘learned by doing, in environments that advantageously shaped individual trial-and-error learning’ and that were ‘structured advantageously by adults through the exercise of the adults’ own expertise’; in these environments, for example, ‘tools, partially completed tools, and raw materials were readily available as objects of play, experiment, and exploration’.